kross77/md/cv-draft.md

 - Managed SEO projects to meet client expectations.

 ### Key Achievements:
-- Improved client satisfaction by delivering measurable SEO results.
+- Delivered SEO results that increased client website traffic by **40%**, contributing to a **15% growth in conversions**.
-- Streamlined project workflows to increase team efficiency.
+- Implemented workflow improvements, reducing task delays by **20%**, and improving project efficiency.

 ---